Qurat-Ain1412/About-Me/README.md

 # 👋 Hi, I’m Quratulain Akram

 I am a passionate Full Stack Developer, aspiring to excel as a Professional Computer Scientist.
-My expertise lies in Web Development, Artificial Intelligence, Automated Algorithms, and Enterprise Web Applications.
+My expertise lies in Web Development, in various stacks (MEAN stack & MERN stack).

 ## 🚀 About Me